-You can stay in hotels or hostels here and even if you forget to book, the hostels won’t turn you away and try to accommodate you wherever they can.
+You can stay in hotels or hostels here and even if you forget to book, the hostels won’t turn you away.
+Instead they will try to accommodate you wherever they can.
 It does get busy in the summer as there is only a small number of hostels so it’s worth booking before you get there.

 If you’re wanting to meet others, Durres and Golem are the most popular destinations.
-Durres is brimming with hotels, restaurants and bars, all with a view of the ocean and has the largest amphitheatre in the Balkans.
-Here you can visit the pink palace of King Zog or take a short ride to Lalzit Bay, a sandy beach and slightly quieter than Durres.
+Durres is brimming with hotels, restaurants and bars, all with a view of the ocean.
+Here is the largest amphitheatre in the Balkans, and you can visit the pink palace of King Zog or take a short ride to Lalzit Bay, a sandy beach and slightly quieter than Durres.

 One unique place in Albania is the Blue Eyed Spring known as ‘Syri I Kalter.’
 Buses run here every hour then it’s a thirty minute walk to the geological phenomenon.
 Butrint is also nearby; this ancient city is a World Heritage Site and you can stop off for a dip at Ksamil on the way, a coastal town with its own islands.
 Take the bus from Saranda to Gjirokaster then it’s a 2km walk to the entrance where you pay 50 Lek.
 Buses go back to Saranda every hour until 6pm.